On The Calendar

 St John’s Church is an imposing stone-built gothic-style building with a high roof and a 90-foot steeple.
 Completed in 1879, it is set on a site in the centre of Whitchurch, on the corner of St. John’s Street and Brownlow Street.
 You might be forgiven for thinking that the building is or was an Anglican church because of its impressive size and architecture.
 It has, however, always been a Methodist place of worship, and has had a long history of service to the community.
 Seating around 350 people, St. John’s has a fine Brindley and Foster organ (information about the organ is in the History section of this website).

 The Church membership is around 90, and an average Sunday congregation is about 50.
 Sunday services commence at 10.30 am, with other services such as “cafe church” taking place at the times given in the calendar on this website.

 There is a monthly Network meeting and a weekly Parents and Toddlers group.
 A music group rehearses each week for Sunday worship, and an occasional choir meets together for special musicals.
-A prayer meeting takes place on the first and third Thursday evening each month.
+A prayer meeting takes place on the second and fourth Thursday evening each month.
 There is also a house group meeting on the first and third Tuesday of the month (see elsewhere on this website for more information on activities centred on St. John’s).

 We try to ensure that visitors will receive a warm welcome and are invited to stay for refreshments at the end of the service.
 We are a Fairtrade church, using only fairly traded products wherever possible, and have wheelchair access to both main entrances to the church.

 Please browse this site for more information about St. John’s.